Ecotrust/marineplanner-core/README.md

 3. Create a `/static/` directory at the root level and move the `/bower_components/` directory (also found at the root level) within it

-4. Retrieve the media folder via ssh/sftp at `/webapps/marco_portal_media/` and add it to your `/media/` path - most likely `marco-portal2/media/`.
-Refer to your team's technical documentation on server login (username and password) credentials
+4. Create a `/media/` directory at the root level and retrieve the live server's media folder via ssh/sftp located at `/webapps/marco_portal_media/` and add it to the `/media/` path.
+Refer to your team's technical documentation for server login (username and password) credentials
     * Of note - you may want to exclude the `data_manager` folder within the media directory - unless you're interested in several GBs of utfgrid layers.

 5. Retrieve the data & content fixture from `/fixtures/dev_fixture.json` via ssh/sftp and place it at the root level of `marco-portal2`